f4z3r/ievent-k8s-workshop/kafka-handson/kafka-handson.md

 </details>

 Then install the kafka broker.
 This may also take a few minutes.
-Also verify if it is are running.
+Also verify if it is running.

 <details>
   <summary>Solution</summary>